 - Day 3: Hearing aid maintenance and review

-After further training in the workplace these clinical skills will be assessed at the University, with the 3 assessment days arranged in the same configuration as the workshops.
+After further training in the workplace these clinical skills will be assessed at the University, with the 3 assessment days arranged so that day 1 is mainly a practice day in the skills lab and the following 2 days are the assessments.

 Workshops and assessments will take place on: